-This low-carb chocolate drizzled coconut macaroons recipe makes delightful soft cookies with just the right amount of coconut and chocolate.
-They are not only low-carb, but also gluten-free, grain-free, and sugar-free.
-They make a perfect treat for people on a diabetic, ketogenic, low-carb, Atkins or Banting diet.
+This recipe for Keto Chocolate Drizzled Coconut Macaroons makes delightful soft cookies with just the right amount of coconut and chocolate.
+These easy cookies are not only low-carb, but also gluten-free, grain-free, dairy-free and sugar-free.
+They make a perfect treat for people on a diabetic, keto, low-carb, Atkins or Banting diet.

 These low-carb chocolate drizzled coconut macaroons boast a slightly crunchy toasted coconut outside and a moist, chewy inside.
 The chocolate drizzle puts them over the top for flavor.
 They remind me of mini Mound bars, only tastier.
 You may want to make a double batch since these cookie have a magical way of disappearing.